mjordan/riprap/README.md

 * [composer](https://getcomposer.org/)
 * An SQLite, MySQL, or PostgreSQL relational database, with appropriate PHP drivers.

-While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level reports on binary resources using data from Riprap.
+While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level fixity reports on binary resources using data from Riprap.
 Similar reporting tools could be developed for other platforms.

 ## Installation